-Leading Learning "The quality of teaching is good.
-Teachers are highly skilled in planning to meet the range of pupils' needs.
-As a result, most pupils make good progress" Ofsted 2018 A whole school review conducted by the Local Authority stated, 'staff have high expectations of students from the moment they walk into the building.'
+Leading Learning "There are high expectations for pupils at St Gabriel's College.
+Staff care about their pupils' education and well-being.
+Staff know pupils Ofsted 2024 A whole school review conducted by the Local Authority stated, 'staff have high expectations of students from the moment they walk into the building.'
 'Behaviour seen around the school is never less than good.'
 'Students are polite to each other and to staff.'
 'Relationships are a clear strength within the lessons seen.
 There is a resilience in the students, even when fully extended in their thinking.
 Positive attitudes pervade, with students very capable of giving their opinions and outlining their thinking" "SGC has wonderful teachers who are ready to solve your problems and provide any help you need."
-Fuaad, Year 11 Beyond the Classroom "The school is highly regarded by the local community because of the way it puts its Christian vision into practice.
+Fuaad, Year 11 Bevond the Classroom "The school is highly regarded by the local community because of the well.
+Pupils enjoy their lessons." way it puts its Christian vision into practice.
 The school community seeks to serve others in practical ways.
 This results in students engaging in remarkable acts of courageous advocacy."
 SIAMS - As a music specialist school, we encourage every student to learn an instrument or voice. and we offer scholarships with free tuition to students with real musical aptitude.
 All students in Year 7 learn a music instrument free of charge. - Students benefit from opportunities to collaborate with professionals and perform at the highest level, including our Greenhouse basketball programme, Duke of Edinburgh, First Story, Debate Mate and the Brilliant Club. - Our strong extra-curricular programme includes STEM club, debating, gardening, Spoken Word, London Citizens, music ensembles, sports and homework clubs. - Our newsletter "The Messenger" is packed with pictures and stories from school every week.
-"We have lots of good clubs here.
+Telephone 020 7793 3901 Email admissions@saintgabrielscollege.org Website saintgabrielscollege.org DfE code 208 4509 School's status Voluntary Aided 11-16 College Year 7 Intake 2025/26 120 (mixed) Wheelchair accessible?
+Nearest stations Oval (Northern Line underground), Loughborough Junction (rail) Bus routes P5, 3, 36, 159, 185, 436 Saint Gabriel's College "We have lots of good clubs here.
 We really like football - it helps us improve our skills and we can properly socialise with people."
 Olu and Raymond, Year 10 Career aspirations "Pupils value the high-quality careers education that enables them to make wellinformed decisions about post-16 education and training" Ofsted 2018 - GCSE options are carefully guided to ensure each student has the chance of success and can progress to their chosen vocational or academic path. - Our careers programme includes workshops, speakers, business partnerships and workplace visits. - Students develop confidence and responsibility through a range of leadership programmes. - We help students prepare for higher education and organise annual visits to universities through our partnerships with Cambridge and King's College London.
 "SGC is a place to feel happy and you know that if you need someone to talk to there is always someone to help.
 SGC is a big family."
 Ashli, Year 10 Pastoral care "I was very impressed with the Pastoral Care available for the students of Saint Gabriel's College.
 I feel that being a small school allows the staff to get to know the children better and identify their individual needs."
-Sharon, parent - Every student is placed in a Advisory group which belongs to one of three Learning - ensures that students feel safe and happy in school.
+Sharon, parent - Every student is placed in a Advisory group which belongs to one of three Learning Communities, providing a network of support and a community focus. - Our high quality pastoral system ensures that students feel safe and happy in school.